google/koladata/docs/api/kd_ext/ids.md

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Returns a description of the auto_id attribute.

-This is used as a value in `auto_attributes` to mark an attribute as an AUTO_ID attribute with `name` as the AUTO_ID namespace.
+This is used as a value in `with_auto_attributes` to mark an attribute as an AUTO_ID attribute with `name` as the AUTO_ID namespace.
 The auto-assigned values of AUTO_ID attribute are generated in the form of &lt;name&gt;_&lt;id&gt;, where &lt;id&gt; is an auto-incrementing positive integer (e.g. foo_1,